eric-brechemier/ipcc-facts-import/README.md

 ## Usage

+- Initialize the git submodule for the first time with `git submodule init` and `git submodule update`.
 - Run `import.sh`, which generates `import.sql`.
 - Run `mysql.server start` to start the database, if necessary
 - Run `import.sql` to insert new facts into the table `ipcc_facts.facts`